Wicomico County Corrections Center

 You can support your loved ones at Wicomico Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 410-548-4850.

-The Wicomico County Corrections Center, situated at 411 Naylor Mill Rd in Salisbury, MD, serves as a medium/low-security detention center operated by the Wicomico County Sheriff's Office.
-This facility primarily houses inmates awaiting trial or sentencing, with most sentenced individuals staying for less than two years.
+The Wicomico Co Jail, located at 411 Naylor Mill Rd in Salisbury, MD, is a secure detention center operated by the Wicomico County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
 It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Salisbury Police Department.

 Inmate Locator